Absolventa/best_boy/README.md

 Changelog
 ---------
+#### 2.2.1
+* flexibilized report creation method to create reports for a specific date

 #### 2.2.0
 * Updated dependencies for rspec and kaminari
 * Make recover_report_history rake task a noop for no previously tracked BestBoyEvents